Understanding the Differences Between Amped FIVE or Amped Replay vs Consumer Video Players

 Reading time: 6 min

 Dear friends welcome to this week’s tip!
 Today we take inspiration from a question that we receive from time to time from our users.
-It basically goes like this: “How come consumer players like VLC sometimes appear to play the video better than Amped FIVE or Amped Replay?”.
+It basically goes like this: “How come consumer video players like VLC sometimes appear to play the video better than Amped FIVE or Amped Replay?”.
 If you’re curious about the answer… just keep reading!

 Right from its beginnings, Amped has been pursuing a crystal clear mission: becoming the one-stop-shop for any needs related to image and video analysis and enhancement.
 The company motto, Justice Through Science, helps to clarify our mission to deliver products that are based on the scientific method.
-Now, acting scientifically requires you to 1) be aware of what you do, 2) give the reasons for what you do, and 3) use validated tools.
-How does all of this relate to the “VLC” question?
-Let’s see it with some examples!
+Now, acting scientifically requires you to:

 First and foremost: resampling.
 Imagine you’re given a surveillance video that happens to be playable with VLC.
 You then notice that VLC opens up in a small window… that’s because the video resolution is very low.